Indian-American-led clinical trial of remdesivir in COVID-19 treatment shows positive results

-The phase three clinical trial of the antiviral drug remdesivir, led by a team of investigators including an Indian-American physician, for the treatment of the coronavirus patients, has shown positive results, an American pharma company announced on Wednesday.
-The California-based pharma company Gilead Sciences said that the preliminary results showed that 50 per cent of the COVID-19 patients treated with a 5-day dosage of remdesivir improved and more than half were discharged from the hospital within two weeks.
+The phase three clinical trial of the antiviral drug remdesivir, led by a team of investigators, including an Indian-American physician, for the treatment of the coronavirus patients, has shown positive results, a US pharma company has said.
+The California-based pharma company Gilead Sciences on Wednesday said that the preliminary results showed that 50 percent of the COVID-19 patients treated with a 5-day dosage of remdesivir improved and more than half were discharged from the hospital within two weeks.
 A phase three clinical trial is said to be the final step in the process of drug approval.

+"These data are encouraging as they indicate that patients who received a shorter, 5-day course of remdesivir experienced similar clinical improvement as patients who received a 10-day treatment course," said Aruna Subramanian, MD, Clinical Professor of Medicine, Chief, Immunocompromised Host Infectious Diseases, Stanford University School of Medicine, and one of the lead investigators of the study.
+"While additional data are still needed, these results help to bring a clearer understanding of how treatment with remdesivir may be optimized, if proven safe and effective," Subramanian said.

 The pharma company also said that it is also aware of positive data emerging from the National Institute of Allergy and Infectious Diseases' (NIAID) study of the investigational antiviral remdesivir for the treatment of the COVID-19.
 "We understand that the trial has met its primary endpoint and that NIAID will provide detailed information at an upcoming briefing," it said.